PradhakshanaD/Python_DB_Normalization/README.md

 mini_project2_template: Template provided as part of the assignment.

 ## Disclaimer:
-This project was completed without utilizing Pandas functions, adhering to the specified guidelines and instructions.
-It was conducted as part of a Master's program, focusing on database normalization, SQL query practice, and efficient data handling techniques.
-For any further assistance, please refer to the instructions file provided.
+This project was completed without utilizing Pandas functions.
+This project was completed with adherence to the specified guidelines and instructions.
+For any inquiries or further assistance, please refer to the instructions file  It was conducted as part of a Master's program, focusing on database normalization, SQL query practice, and efficient data handling techniques.
+For any further assistance, please refer to the instructions file.